dgraph-io/dgraph-docs/content/enterprise-features/access-control-lists.md

      }
    }
    ```
-4.Create or use a role with an attached policy that grants access to the secret.
+4. Create or use a role with an attached policy that grants access to the secret.
 For example, the following policy would grant access to `secret/data/dgraph/alpha`:
    ```hcl
    path "secret/data/dgraph/*" {
      capabilities = [ "read", "update" ]